Ijeoma Oluo: Mediocre: The Dangerous Legacy of White Male America

+Be a Revolution: How Everyday People Are Fighting Oppression and Changing the World—and How You Can, Too

+Be a Revolution: How Everyday People Are Fighting Oppression and Changing the World—and How You Can, Too, published January 30, 2024 by Harper Collins, is a collection of profiles and interviews of doers that "connect[ing] racial justice to the arts, disability, education, gender, and policing."
+It was included in reviews posted from Publishers Weekly.
+It was covered by ABC News Live and The Seattle Times.
+Bookforum announced HarperOne's purchase of the book and commented that it was an example of the phenomenon of BookTok's ability to drive book sales on March 22, 2021.

 Other projects

 Oluo has also performed as a speaker, storyteller and standup comic.
 Oluo was interviewed in the 2016 documentary short Oh, I Get It included in the Slamdance, Seattle Lesbian & Gay Film Festival, and others, about her experiences as a queer stand-up comedian.

-Oluo has a forthcoming book called Be a Revolution, to be published by HarperCollins.

 Awards and honors

 Seattle Met named Oluo one of the 50 most influential women in Seattle in 2018, and Seattle Magazine named her one of the most influential people in Seattle in 2015, for her "incisive wit, remarkable humor and an appropriate magnitude of rage", and said she is "one of Seattle's strongest voices for social justice."
 Bustle included Oluo among "13 Authors to Watch in 2018".

+Oluo received the Feminist Humanist Award in 2018 and Harvard Humanist of the Year Award in 2020, alongside Sikivu Hutchinson and Mandisa Thomas, from the American Humanist Association.

 Personal life

-Oluo was born in Denton, Texas, in 1980.
-Her father, Samuel Lucky Onwuzip Oluo, is from Nigeria, and her mother, Susan Jane Hawley, is from Kansas and is white.
-Oluo's younger sibling is jazz musician Ahamefule J. Oluo, who is married to Seattle writer Lindy West.

-In 2022, she married the hip-hop artist Gabriel Teodros.
+In 2022, Oluo married the hip-hop artist Gabriel Teodros.
+Oluo has two sons who were born around 2002 and 2008, and a grandchild born in 2025.

-She graduated from Lynnwood High School in 1999 and later graduated from Western Washington University with a BA in political science in 2007.

-She is an atheist and identifies as queer.
+Oluo is an atheist and identifies as queer.